 The clock doubler outputs a clock at twice the frequency of the input clock.
-The doubler works at an input frequency of 24 MHz, providing 48 MHz for the USB.
+The doubler works at input frequency of 24 MHz, providing 48 MHz for the USB.
 It can be configured to use a clock from the IMO, MHzECO, or the DSI (external pin).

-6.1.1.3 Phase-Locked Loop
+6.1.1.3 PLL

-The PLL allows low frequency, high accuracy clocks to be multiplied to higher frequencies.
-This is a tradeoff between higher clock frequency and accuracy and, higher power consumption and increased startup time.
+The PLL allows low-frequency, high-accuracy clocks to be multiplied to higher frequencies.
+This is a trade off between higher clock frequency and accuracy and, higher power consumption and increased startup time.